 Real estate in the City Center of St. Joseph, MI is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Vacant apartments or homes are a major fact of life in St. Joseph City Center.
-The current real estate vacancy rate here is 19.2%.
-This is higher than the rate of vacancies in 85.7% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 21.6%.
+This is higher than the rate of vacancies in 89.5% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (13.0%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 Of note is NeighborhoodScout's research finding that the St. Joseph City Center neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the St. Joseph City Center community truly stands out from the rest in this regard.

-Did you know that the St. Joseph City Center neighborhood has more Dutch and Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the St. Joseph City Center neighborhood has more Dutch and Italian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 5.4% of this neighborhood's residents have Dutch ancestry and 2.8% have Native American ancestry.
+In fact, 7.1% of this neighborhood's residents have Dutch ancestry and 17.1% have Italian ancestry.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.